-This is the second in the series of articles aimed at giving locked-down parishioners insights into aspects of the Church that go on behind the scenes.
-Again, I have chosen a subject that does have a visual aspect and thus appears to be at odds with the series title, but in this case there’s a twist…
+This is the second in a series of articles aimed at giving locked-down parishioners insights into aspects of the Church that go on “out of sight” behind the scenes.
+Again, I have chosen a subject that has a visual aspect and thus appears to be at odds with the series concept, but in this case there’s a twist…

 The present clock was installed in 1892 but there is evidence of earlier devices.